Flu & Illness: Preparing Your Workplace

 Small businesses can be even more vulnerable if multiple employees call in sick due to flu-related illnesses.
 Fewer hands on deck could potentially impact productivity and operations.

-Following are Five Tips for Business Owners to Help Reduce the Potential Spread of the Flu:
+Following are Tips to Help Reduce the Potential Spread of the Flu:

 - Make the Flu Vaccine Available for Employees